New Tools and Frameworks

 Insights from practitioners:

-• Create Energy Innovation Zones (EIZ) to test commercial, and some social models.
+• It is useful to create Energy Innovation Zones (EIZ) to test commercial, and some social models.

 • Replication of parts is more practicable than replication of whole SLES.